hubotio/hubot/docs/adapters/development.md

     }
     run() {
         this.robot.logger.info('Run')
-        this.emit('connected') // this line is required.
-Scripts won't get loadded if this event never fires. const user = new User(1001, 'Sample User') const message = new TextMessage(user, 'Some Sample Message', 'MSG-001') this.robot.receive(message)
+        this.emit('connected') // The 'connected' event is required to trigger loading of Hubot scripts. const user = new User(1001, 'Sample User') const message = new TextMessage(user, 'Some Sample Message', 'MSG-001') this.robot.receive(message)